please call: +31 (0)50 367 71 97

 Outside the larger cities, the provinces of Friesland and Groningen mostly consist of meadows and arable land with a few lakes that are ideal for water-based activities such as sailing or fishing.
 Drenthe is a little different in that it has large forests and more hilly terrain.
 Life is generally lived at a somewhat slower pace than in the west.

-Nothing Tops Groningen and Friesland.nl are also excellent sites to explore.
+Nothing Tops Groningen, Friesland.nl and Visit Drenthe are also excellent sites to explore.